• Feb 21, 2025

 Q. What is the coldest hill station in Jammu and Kashmir?

 Ans.
-Dras is the coldest hill station in Jammu and Kashmir and one of the coldest situated places in the World.
-It is located in the Ladakh.
+Drass is the coldest hill station in Jammu and Kashmir and one of the coldest-located places in the World.
+It is located in Ladakh.

 Q. Which hill station is considered the most beautiful in India?